0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ![amanda-hash-captured](amanda-hash-captured.jpg)

-We manage to get a response right away :D
+We manage to get a response from the `amanda` user right away :D

 We then get to cracking with `john`